Traveling the world by motorcycle. How much experience do I need? Will seeing the world by motorcycle give a different perspective on travel?

 MotoDreamer’s Rider in Chief Mike has approved this subject of traveling the world by motorcycle with you at the forefront of both his and Fiona’s (the Writer) minds.

 With no physical barrier between you and the world around you.
-There’s a sense of absolute freedom and an intimate connection with the landscape that only motorcycle touring can achieve.
+There’s a sense of absolute freedom and an intimate connection with the landscape that only adventure motorcycle touring can achieve.

-If you’re thinking of embarking on your first overseas motorcycle tour, you’re in for an eye-opening, exhilarating journey.
+If you’re thinking of embarking on your first overseas adventure motorcycle tour, you’re in for an eye-opening, exhilarating journey.
 Most likely, it will be the first of many – provided you come back in one piece!

 We here at MotoDreamer certainly don’t want to scare anyone off with traveling the world by motorcycle – far from it.
-But that fact is, some travelers put enthusiasm ahead of experience and safety.
+But the fact is, some travelers put enthusiasm ahead of experience and safety.

 At some point in our lives, we all ask at least once.
-“What would be traveling the world by motorcycle be like?”
+“What would traveling the world by motorcycle be like?”
 But we rarely act upon our desires.
 Why?
 Because we just don’t have that experience, we all need to do it safely.

 MotoDreamer Official logo.